hastexo/hastexo-xblock/README.md

     os_password="foobarfoobarfoofoo" />
 </vertical>
 ```

-In practice, this is what happens when students view course material with a tag
-such as the above:
+    **Important**: Do this only *once per section*.
+Defining it more that once
+    per section has undefined behavior.

+## Student Experience

-1. Whenever they navigate to a section with a 'hastexo' unit, even if it's not
+When students navigate to a section with a `hastexo` unit in it, a new Heat
+stack will be created (or resumed) for them, even if the student is not
-   defined in the unit they're looking at, a Heat stack will be created (or
+looking at the `hastexo` unit itself.
+The Heat stack will be as defined in the
-   resumed) for them, as defined by the uploaded Heat template.
-It is unique
+uploaded Heat template.
+It is unique per student and per course run.
+If the
-   per student and per course run (i.e., if the same tag appears on a different
+same tag appears on a different course, or different run of the same course,
-   course, or different run of the same course, the student will get a
+the student will get a different stack.
-   different stack).

-2. If the student doesn't navigate to the `hastexo` unit in that section in 2
+The stack will suspend if the student does not navigate to the `hastexo` unit
-   minutes, their stack will be suspended.

-3. When the student finally gets to the `hastexo` unit, if the stack is
+in that section within two minutes.
+When the student gets to the `hastexo`
-   suspended it will be resumed, and they will be connected automatically and
+unit, the stack will be resumed and they will be connected automatically and
-   securely, with no username, password, or host prompts, to their personal lab
+securely.
+They will not need a username, password, or host prompts to their
-   environment.
-All this happens transparently, in the browser.
+personal lab environment.
+This happens transparently in the browser.

-4. The student can then work at their leisure on their environment.
-However, when they
+The student can work at their own pace in their environment.
+However, when
-   close the browser tab or window where the `hastexo` unit is displayed (maybe
+a student closes the browser where the `hastexo` unit is displayed, or if they
-   by putting their computers to sleep, or just closing the browser), a timer
+put their computer to sleep, a countdown is started.
+If the student does not
-   is started: if they don't reopen it within two minutes, their stack will be
+reopen the environment within two minutes their stack will be suspended.
+When
-   suspended, thus spending no further resources while it stays that way.

-5. If after a couple of hours or days the student comes back to the above
+a student comes back to the lab environment to finish the exercise, their
-   section to finish the exercise, their stack is resumed automatically.
-They
-   are subsequently connected, just as transparently as before, to the same
+stack is resumed automatically.
+They are connected to the same training
-   training enviroment they were working with before, **at the state they left
+environment they were working with before, in the *same state* they left it in.
-   it in**.

 ## License